ashutoshmjain/shutri/tech-specs.md

 1. The user specifies an MP3 audio file to import.
 2.  `shutri` copies the file to `~/.shutri/imports/`.
 3. The audio file is split into smaller chunks (e.g., 30 seconds each) using SoX.
+4. A preliminary `.shutri` project file is created, containing only comment lines that define the chunk boundaries (e.g., `// --- CHUNK 1 (00:00.000 - 00:30.000) ---`).
+This file contains no editable clips yet.

 **Pseudocode (Rust):**